My Imperfect Good Dad & My Perfect Good Father

 The High Priest of Heaven is sympathizing.

-The Savior who suffered is now advocating, at God's right hand.
+The Savior who suffered is now advocating at God's right hand.